CFIQ: Mojo Radio

 In 2000, the station was acquired by Corus Entertainment.
 On April 23, 2001, at 6:40 a.m., the station re-launched as Mojo Radio, a hot talk radio format aimed at the male demographic.
 The station also changed its call letters the same day to CFMJ.

-The new format featured programs hosted by Humble and Fred, John Derringer, Phil Hendrie, Mike Stafford, Andrew Krystal, Spider Jones, and the syndicated Coast to Coast AM.
+The new format featured programs hosted by Humble and Fred, John Derringer, Mike Stafford, Andrew Krystal, Maie Pauts, Spider Jones, Rebecca Rosenblat, and the syndicated Phil Hendrie and Coast to Coast AM.

 Later on, John Oakley replaced Scruff Connors, who had taken over from Humble and Fred; the latter pair left for hot adult contemporary station CKFM-FM in July 2003.
 Krystal moved to part-time work at CFRB and CKTB before moving to CJNI-FM in Halifax.
 Derringer's Mojo show was later discontinued as he concentrated on his marquee morning show on co-owned CILQ-FM.

 AM640 Toronto Radio

 In 2004, due to low ratings (MOJO was typically hovering around a 1.4 share), the station moved away from the male-oriented imaging to a more general news and talk format as AM640 Toronto Radio.
 Oakley and Stafford continued to host the major morning and afternoon drive programs.
 Former police union head Craig Bromell joined the station as co-host of a new late morning program, The Beat (later rebranded as Bromell! in 2006), and in 2005, Charles Adler's nationally syndicated radio show was added to mid-afternoons.
 Award-winning journalist Arlene Bynon was added to the ranks in 2006 to host the Saturday afternoon Toronto Weekend program, which expanded to include a Sunday edition as well.